LucasDelfino92/morrowindsharp/mw++order.md

 Load the following sequence of plugins at the very end of your load order to prevent other mods from overwriting their changes:

 - Morrowind Anti-Cheese.ESP
-- MDMD - More Deadly Morrowind Denizens.ESP
-- MDMD - Creatures Add-On.ESP
-- There Can Be Only One.ESP
-- There Can Be Only One + MDMD Patch.ESP
+- There Can Be Only One (Alt Fyr).ESP
 - Beware the Sixth House.ESP
 - tribunal rebalance.ESP
 - Bloodmoon Rebalance.ESP